bvdlingen/zoek/README.md

 # zoek
-Searchtool for packages: look for both native, flatpak and snap packages at the same time
+Searchtool for packages: look for both native, flatpak and snap packages on RedHat, Debian and Solus

 *Search for native, flatpak and snap packages with one command.
 Run this script with the search string as argurment*